-America has made great strides towards following through with Life, Liberty and the pursuit of Happiness.” made along the way the end the period of the late 19th and early 20th century positively influenced the United as we know it today through more equal rights, innovation and an increased focus on health.
+America has made great strides towards following through with Thomas Jefferson’s famous quote of “Life, Liberty and the pursuit of Happiness.”
+As one would expect, during in great time of growth there mistakes will be made along the way.
+In the end, the period of the late 19th and early 20th century positively influenced the United States, as we know it today through more equal rights, innovation and an increased focus on health.